anverhisham/congregate/README.md

        congregate('expression',isFillWithNan,squeezeLevel)
  #### Description
  #####      isFillWithNan
       If set to true, then the absent fields would be regarded as NaN.
 Otherwise, if the field is absent then throws an error.
 Default value is true.

 #####       squeezeLevel
      Determines the level of squeezing of the input.
 Squeezing is defined as the removal of all singleton dimensions in a matrix/cell.
-               'squeezeLevel' = 0 is the default, which implies no squeezing 'squeezeLevel' = 1 implies moderate squeezing, where the content inside cells are squeezed.
+               'squeezeLevel' = 0 is the default, which implies no squeezing.
+               'squeezeLevel' = 1 implies moderate squeezing, where the content inside cells are squeezed.
                'squeezeLevel' = 2 implies high level squeezing, where the content inside both cells and matrices are squeezed.